PukkaPad/Make-FTE-Graphs/README.md

     This describes the percentage of Bachelors conferred to women in the US from 1970 to 2011.
     Dataset has been compiled by [Randal Olson](http://www.randalolson.com/2014/06/14/percentage-of-bachelors-degrees-conferred-to-women-by-major-1970-2012/)

+* UK_crime_data_2010_2016:

+    This describes the occurrence of reported crime to Metropolitan Police (UK)from December 2010 to December 2016.
+    Data is provided by  [Data.Police.UK](https://data.police.uk/data/)

 Installation
 ----------------------